ibmrt/scrape_py/README.md

  - This application was tested for windows only, so we can only guarantee that this application works for Windows.

 ## Installation
- - After downloading the exe file, locate the file in your computer's file explorer, and simply just click it twice to run it.
+ - After downloading the exe file, locate the file, uniScrape.exe, in your computer's file explorer, and simply just click it twice to run it.
- - You do not need to run it as adminstrator.
+ - You do not need to run it as adminstrator and there should only be one file to run.
- - There should only be one file to run.
+ - **PLEASE** refer to the video, if you get stuck with the download or installation process.

 > **DISCLAIMER**: When trying to run the uniScrape.exe file, windows might prompt you with the virus flag.
 Rest assured that this exe file does not contain any viruses and the flag is solely based on how the application works.
 The application utlizes web crawlers, which extracts data from websites something that windows doesn't like, therefore it flags it as unsafe.
 However, do proceed at your own risk as we are not responible with anything that happens to your computer after running the application.